 ART and varicocele repair in men with non-obstructive azoospermia (NOA): Although the use of ART is inevitable in men with spermatogenic deficiency, varicocele repair can recover healthy sperm in the ejaculate of infertile men with NOA and clinical varicocele, and thus lower the need for ART and the associated costs .
 The chance of sperm

-Distinction between obstructive and non-obstructive azoospermia Prior to initiating treatment for a couple, in whom the man has azoospermia, it is important to distinguish whether the lack of sperm in the ejaculate is from an obstructive or non-obstructive process.
-In addition, careful evaluation of the post-ejaculate urinalysis is necessary to rule out retrograde ejaculation, common
+The distinction between obstructive and non-obstructive azoospermia Prior to initiating treatment for a couple, in whom the man has azoospermia, it is important to distinguish whether the lack of sperm in the ejaculate is from an obstructive or non-obstructive process.
+In addition, careful evaluation of the post-ejaculate urinalysis is necessary to rule out retrograde ejaculation,

 Hormone suppression with GnRH antagonist promotes spermatogenic recovery from transplanted spermatogonial stem cells in irradiated cynomolgus monkeys.

 Hormone suppression given before or after cytotoxic treatment stimulates the recovery of spermatogenesis from endogenous and transplanted spermatogonial stem cells (SSC) and restores fertility in rodents.
 To test whether the combination of hormone suppression and transplantation could enhance the recovery of spermatogenesis in primates, we irradiated (7 Gy) the testes of 12 adult cynomolgus monkeys and

 Human induced pluripotent stem cells and male infertility: an overview of current progress and perspectives.